22 Charlotte-area farmers markets to check out

 Mecklenburg County Market

-The vibe: This farmers market started in 1937.
+The vibe: This family-owned farmers market has been open nearly 100 years in Charlotte.
 You’ll find local and organic produce, baked goods and other local products.

-If you go: It's open Monday-Saturday from 7am-7pm and Sundays from 9am-5pm at 1515 Harding Place.
+If you go: It's open Monday-Saturday from 7am-7pm and Sundays from 9am-5pm at 1515 Harding Place, behind Atrium Health CMC.

 - Vendors accept cash, cards and checks.